How things work in school

 If your child has vomited or had diarrhoea they can’t come back to nursery for 48 hours.

-We follow the advice from the Public Health Agency about how to deal with infectious diseases.
-You can read this advice here.
+We follow the advice from the public health agency on how to deal with infectious diseases.

 If you have concerns about your child's health, please talk to their Key Person.

 The nursery will inform parents if other children are suffering from infectious illnesses or skin conditions or head lice.

 If this is possible, please get into the habit of combing your child’s hair with a nit comb once a week.
 Adding conditioner or oil to dry hair can make this a happier process.

 If your doctor prescribes your child medicine that they must take during nursery hours, fill out the form ‘Parental Agreement to Administer Medicines’ from the office.
 We can only administer medicine that has been prescribed by a doctor and labelled with the child’s name by the chemist.

 Ask your doctor for antibiotics that don’t have to be taken during the session.

 In hot, sunny weather, please dress your child in light clothing and a sunhat with their name in, and apply sun block at home.